emsig/elfe3D_GPR/README.md

 Modelling with the total electric field approach using finite elements in 3D

 In this `elfe3D` version, the dielectric permitticity is a variable model parameter.
-It will be tested and anvanced for 3D Ground Penetrating Radar (GPR) modelling.
+It will be tested and anvanced for 3D Ground Penetrating Radar (GPR) modelling by Chaitanya Singh.

 _About:_